mattlianje/loquax/README.md

   </a>
 </p>

 Loquax, (Latin for "chatty"), is an _**extensible**_ Python library for analyzing and manipulating phonology of endangered & extinct languages.
-It provides functionality for:
+With hobbyists and academia in mind, it provides functionality for:

 - **Syllabification:** Break down words into their fundamental phonetic components.
 - **Phoneme Analysis:** Understand the unique sounds and their roles within words.